eclipse-archived/codewind-docs/docs/_documentations/codewind-minikube-guickguide.md

 ## Prerequisites
 * A Mac, Windows, or Linux host.
 * Install [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 * At least 8Gb RAM.
-Minikube needs at least 4Gb of RAM for this tutorial.
+Minikube needs at least 4Gb of RAM for this quick guide.

-## Preparing Minikube
+## Installing Minikube
 1. To run the needed commands, open your terminal.
 2. To start Minikube on your machine, run, `minikube start --memory=4096`.
     * Minikube creates a single-node Kubernetes cluster with 4GB of RAM available to it.